7-Z-7/7-Z-7.github.io/_pages/about.md

 ---
 Brief Biography
 ======
 I am currently working toward the Ph.D. degree in the Department of Computer Science and Technology, the University of Science and Technology of China (USTC).
 I have received the B.S. degree in physical sciences from USTC.
-My research interests include data mining, deep learning, sequence modeling, NLP, CV, talent analysis and earthquake related applications.
+My research interests include data mining, sequence modeling, NLP, CV, RL, talent analysis and earthquake related applications.

 Education
 ======